luabind/luabind/doc/docs.rst

     the attribute '*class-name.attribute-name*' is of type: (*class-name*) and does not match (*class_name*)

-  This error is generated if you try to assign an attribute with a value of a type that cannot be converted to the attribute's type.
+  This error is generated if you try to assign an attribute with a value of a type that cannot be converted to the attributes type.

 - .. parsed-literal::